 Collecting your gown

 Staff will be on hand to guide you to the room where you can collect your gown.
-Only graduands and staff are allowed in the gowning room.
 We recommend you collect your gown as soon as possible after you arrive to avoid having to queue.
 After the ceremony you will need to return your gown to the gowning room.

 Studio photographs – The event’s official photographer is RS Studio, available both before the ceremony and for half an hour afterwards (but not while the ceremony is taking place).
 The temporary studio will be set up in the foyer area.